mhburrell/Qian-Burrell-2024/README.md

-Code for TD and ANCCR simulations in Qian et al., 2023
+Code for TD and ANCCR simulations in Qian, Burrell et al., 2023

 ## Folders